mantl/mantl/README.md

 A Vagrantfile is provided that provisions everything on a single VM.
 To run (ensure that your sytem has 4GB or RAM free):

+1. Install dependencies.
+Run: `sudo pip install -r requirements.txt`
-1. Set up security.
+2. Set up security.
 Run: `./security-setup`
-2. Provision box.
+3. Provision box.
 Run: `vagrant up`

+Note:
+* There is no support for Windows at this time, however support is planned.
-Note that there is no support for the VMware Fusion Vagrant provider, so ensure that you set your provider to Virtualbox when running `vagrant up`: `vagrant up --provider=virtualbox`.
+* There is no support for the VMware Fusion Vagrant provider, so ensure that you set your provider to Virtualbox when running `vagrant up`: `vagrant up --provider=virtualbox`.

 ### Software Requirements